-- (1) Foreseen in the overall concept and planned with migration path for all areas from the outset i.e. a "global" compatibility between all regions to form a truly integrated IEM must be envisaged.
-ERGEG will produce a report regarding compatibility issues once the regional approaches are in place. - (2) In the meantime Regulators shall take specific measures to mitigate any restrictive impact of differences in congestion management between different areas.

-- 1.9.
-TSOs shall endeavour to optimise the extent to which capacity is firm having regard to the obligations of the TSOs involved and the rights of market parties in order to facilitate effective and efficient competition. - 1.10.
-The congestion management procedure to be followed by the TSOs and network users involved shall be coordinated so that it is carried out on a common timetable across the affected (regional or wider, EU) markets, in order to be most effective in line with the Article 6(4.5). - 1.11.
-Where organised wholesale electricity markets exist special attention must be paid to non-discrimination regarding bilateral transactions. - 1.12.
+- (1) Foreseen in the overall concept and planned with migration path for all areas from the outset - i.e. a "global" compatibility between all regions to form a truly integrated IEM must be envisaged.
+ERGEG will produce a report regarding compatibility issues once the regional approaches are in place.
+(ETSO comment: the publication of such a report is welcomed by ETSO but should it be explicitly included in the Guidelines?) - (2) In the meantime Regulators shall take specific measures to mitigate any restrictive impact of differences in congestion management between different areas. - 1.9.1.10.
+TSOs shall endeavour to optimise the extent to which capacity is firm having regard to the obligations and the rights of the TSOs involved and the rights of market parties in order to facilitate effective and efficient competition. - 1.10.1.11.
+The congestion management procedure to be followed by the TSOs and network users involved shall be coordinated so that it is carried out on a common timetable across the affected (regional or wider, EU) markets, in order to be most effective in line with the Article 6(4,5). - 1.11.1.1.2.
+Where organised wholesale electricity markets exist special attention must be paid to non-discrimination regarding bilateral tradensactions. - 1.12.1.13.
 The financial consequences of failure to honour obligations associated with the allocation of capacity shall be attributed to those who are responsible for such a failure.
-Where market participants fail to use the capacity that they have committed to use, they shall be exposed to a penalty.
-If a TSO does not fulfil the obligation, it will be financially liable for the consequences.
+Where market participants fail to use the capacity that they have committed to use, they shall be exposed to the loss of rights to such interconnector capacity, likewise, a penalty.
+If a TSO does not fulfil the obligation, it will be financially liable to compensate the market participant for the loss of interconnector capacity rights, however, in all cases limited the value of the capacity right.
+No consequential losses shall be taken into account for this purpose. for the consequences.
 The method for the determination of this liability shall be set out in advance, and must be subject to approval by the relevant national Regulator or Regulators.
-The key concepts of penalties and consequences on failure to honour obligations shall be described in detail within the description of the actual congestion management method that will be made available transparently to all the users.
-All these concepts (together with the congestion management method) need to be approved by the involved regulatory authorities. - 1.13.
-Efficient use of cross-border capacity entails that all unused and non allocated capacity will be made available for re-assignment and that the allocation procedure shall take into account different time horizons.
-In order to allow the TSO to re-assign the unused capacity, market participants shall inform the TSO within a reasonable time ahead of the relevant operational period on whether they intend to use allocated capacity.
+The key concepts of the liabilities that accrue upon penalties and consequences on failure to honour obligations shall be described in detail within the description of the actual congestion management method that will be made available transparently to all the users.
+All these concepts (together with the congestion management method) need to be approved by the involved regulatory authorities.

+- 1.13.1.14.
+Efficient use of cross-border capacity entails that all unused and non allocated capacity will be made available for re-assignment (use or lose it principle) and that the allocation procedure shall take into account different time horizons.
+In order to allow the TSO to re-assign the unused capacity, market participants shall inform the TSO within a reasonable time ahead of the relevant operational period on whether they intend to use allocated capacity. - 1.14.1.15.
+Whenever necessary, re-assignment of unused capacity should take into account also problems relevant to the degree of competition, market structure and market power issues.